elyra-ai/elyra/README.md

 #### Notebook navigation using auto-generated **Table of Contents**

-The enhanced notebook navigation looks into **markdown** titles, subtitles, etc to auto-generate a Notebook **Table of Contents** and provide enhanced navigation capabilities.
+The enhanced notebook navigation recognizes **markdown** titles, subtitles, etc to auto-generate a Notebook **Table of Contents** providing enhanced navigation capabilities.

 ![Notebook Table of Contents](docs/source/images/notebook-toc.png)

-#### Reusable Configuration for runtimes
+#### Reusable configuration for runtimes

-Elyra introduces a 'shared configuration service' that simplify workspace configuration management, enabling things like information around accessing external runtimes to be configured once and shared across multiple components.
+Elyra introduces a 'shared configuration service' that simplifies workspace configuration management, enabling things like external runtime access details to be configured once and shared across multiple components.

 ----